AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 ## Add Instrumental Function

 In August 2025, Suno released the Add Instrumental function.
-First, you need to upload a song with only vocals and no accompaniment, allowing Suno to add music for you.
-You can first go to the [Suno Upload API](https://platform.acedata.cloud/documents/766db278-012c-43c4-9245-5f18d8dc4d82) to upload a song with only vocals, corresponding to the operations shown in the image below:
+First, you need to upload a song without accompaniment for Suno to add music.
+You can first go to the [Suno Upload API](https://platform.acedata.cloud/documents/766db278-012c-43c4-9245-5f18d8dc4d82) to upload a song without accompaniment, corresponding to the operations shown in the image below:

 <p><img src="https://cdn.acedata.cloud/fxl914.png" width="500" class="m-auto"></p>

-Then you need to record the `audio_id` after uploading, the specific result is shown in the image below:
+Then you need to record the `audio_id` after uploading, and the specific result is shown in the image below:

 <p><img src="https://cdn.acedata.cloud/47t6wj.png" width="500" class="m-auto"></p>